gilianb/sport_app_and_Game/README.md

 1. The app starts and connects to the master ESP32 via BLE.
 2. The master communicates with the four buzzers via ESP-NOW.
 3. Players press their buzzers as fast as possible; the master registers the first press and updates the app.
+4. At the end of the Game, the Data are sent to a firebase server and displayed on the App.

 ## Demo Videos
-Short demonstration videos are available in the `Video/Final_video` folder.
+Short demonstration videos are available in the `Video/` folder.

 ---
-Developed by [Your Name]
+Developed by Gilian Bensoussan